-- Entry fees, transportation costs, and food expenses (not to exceed what the district has specified for food and transportation), will be paid for up to twelve (12) individual student entries per school for participation in a maximum of two (2) competitions within a 125-mile radius of Fort Worth. - No lodging expenses will be provided.
+- Entry fees, transportation costs, and food expenses (not to exceed what the District has specified for food and transportation), will be paid for up to seventy-five (75) individual student entries per school for participation in a maximum of twenty-six (26) competitions. - No lodging expenses will be provided.